Armen Avanessian

-Armen Avanessian (born 1973) is an Austrian philosopher, literary theorist, and political theorist.
+Armen Avanessian (*1973 in Vienna) is an Austrian philosopher, literary theorist, and political theorist.
 He has taught at the Free University of Berlin, among other institutions, and held fellowships in the German departments of Columbia University and Yale University.
 His work on Speculative realism and Accelerationism in art and philosophy has found a wide audience beyond academia.

 Life

-Of Armenian descent, Armen Avanessian was born 1973 in Vienna studied philosophy and political science under Jacques Rancière in Paris.
+Of Armenian descent, born 1973 in Vienna, Armen Avanessian studied philosophy and political science under Jacques Rancière in Paris.
 He completed his dissertation, 'Phenomenology of Ironic Spirit: Ethics, Poetics, and Politics in Modernity', under the supervision of conservative theorist Karl Heinz Bohrer at the University of Bielefeld.
 For several years, he worked as a free-lance journalist, journal editor (Le Philosophoire, Paris), and in the publishing industry in London.

 From 2007 to 2014, he taught in the Peter Szondi Institute for Comparative Literature at the Free University of Berlin.
-In 2011 he was a visiting fellow in the German Department at Columbia University and in 2012 in the German Department at Yale University.
+In 2011 he was a Visiting Fellow in the German Department at Columbia University and in 2012 in the German Department at Yale University.
 Since 2013, he has held visiting appointments at a number of art schools (in Nuremberg, Vienna, Basel, Copenhagen, California).
 In 2014, he became the chief editor at Merve Verlag, a Berlin publisher specializing in philosophy and political theory.
 In 2011, Armen Avanessian founded the bilingual research and publication platform Speculative Poetics that brings together philosophers, writers, and artists from across the world around the idea of a new theoretical discipline in the making.